eweisbrod/example-project/README.md

 -   There are some benefits to linking your Github account to your school email (<https://education.github.com/benefits>).

 -   Below, I recommend that you use the same primary email address that you use for github when you set your user.email in git.
-    You can use a personal email as your primary email on Github and also link your Github account to your (secondary) school email as well, if desired.

 ### 5. Open RStudio and set your Git credentials